 Well, since nothing is ever easy and perfect there is definitely some drawback to using contact lenses.
 Many of the drawbacks can definitely be easily taken care of, but we are human and sometimes we forget.
 So let’s take a look at some drawbacks you may face as a contact lens wearer.

-- Not all Prescriptions are Available – Although in this day an age MOST prescriptions are available in contact lenses, occasionally there will be a few with prescriptions that just aren’t available.
+- Not all Prescriptions are Available – Although in this day and age most prescriptions are available in contact lenses, occasionally there will be a few with prescriptions that just aren’t available.

 - More Maintenence – Contact lenses require more care.
 You have to make sure you are cleaning your contact lenses properly and storing them with the correct solutions.
 Also making sure your contact lens case is changed out frequently.
 Opticians generally recommend them being changed every 30 days but at the very least every 90 days.